A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

-To define the Euler-normalized non-orientable genera of a knot $K \subset S^3$, we begin by setting notation.
+To define and refine the spanning surface defect of a knot $K \subset S^3$, we begin by setting notation.
 A compact smooth embedded surface $F \subset S^3$ with $\partial F = K$ is a \dfn{spanning surface} of $K$.
 Let $\spanning_3(K)$ be the set of all spanning surfaces of $K$.
 Define the \dfn{non-orientable $3$-genus}, or \dfn{crosscap number}, of $K$ to be

 This quantity was first introduced by Clark \cite{clark:crosscap}, and has been computed for torus knots \cite{teragaito:torus}, $2$-bridge knots \cite{ht:2-bridge-crosscap}, pretzel knots \cite{im:pretzel} and others; further, there exists an algorithm for determining $\gamma_3$ for alternating knots \cite{ak:alternating} and more general algorithms that use normal surface theory \cite{bo:crosscap-compute}.